Tatum scores 50, Celtics beat Wizards 118-100 in play-in

+BOSTON (AP) — The Boston Celtics were one of the NBA’s worst teams over the final month of the regular season.

+Thanks to Jayson Tatum, they’ll still have a chance to make a playoff run.

-BOSTON (AP) — Jayson Tatum scored 32 of his 50 points in the second half, and the Boston Celtics rallied to beat the Washington Wizards 118-100 in the play-in round on Tuesday night.
+Tatum scored 32 of his 50 points in the second half, and the Celtics rallied to beat the Washington Wizards 118-100 in the play-in round on Tuesday night.

 Kemba Walker added 29 points for Boston, which secured the seventh seed for the playoffs and a first-round matchup with second-seeded Brooklyn.
 That series opens on Saturday.

+The Celtics struggled down the stretch, dropping 10 of their final 15 games of the season.
+Coach Brad Stevens said having to respond was in line with a season in which they had to fight through multiple players being unavailable because of injuries and stints in the league’s health and safety protocols.

+“We’ve been through a lot, so we’re hardened in a lot of ways,” Stevens said.
+“We’ve been backs against the wall for most of the year. … It takes a lot of effort, it takes a lot of togetherness and it takes staying together through tough times.”

-Washington will host Indiana, which rolled over Charlotte in Tuesday’s other play-in game, for the eighth seed on Friday.
+Washington hosts Indiana, which rolled over Charlotte in Tuesday’s other play-in game, for the eighth seed on Thursday.
 The winner of that game will face Philadelphia, the top seed for the Eastern Conference playoffs.

 Bradley Beal scored 22 points for the Wizards.
 Russell Westbrook added 20 points and 14 rebounds.
 Ish Smith had 17 points.
+But the Wizards struggled from deep all night long, going 3 for 21 from the 3-point line.

+“We couldn’t find it.
+We couldn’t find the basket,” coach Scott Brooks said.
+“We haven’t shot well all year long but we’re not a 3-for-21 shooting team.”

 The Celtics played without second-leading scorer Jaylen Brown, who had season-ending wrist surgery last week.
 He sat courtside to support his teammates, but they missed his offensive production in the first half while they struggled to get into a flow.